Thorp School District: Patrimony

 The Thorp High School mascot was originally the Red Devil, a now controversial slang term relating to Native Americans, however a vote of the student body in 1921 changed the mascot to the Tiger, while the school colors remained red and black.
 Thorp High School competes as a 1B member of the WIAA North Central Washington Conference.

 The high school yearbook, the Hialitza (/ˌhaɪəˈlɪtzə/ hy-ə-LIT-zə), was first produced in 1922, and, although it has experienced some recent interruptions, has been published annually by the town's high school students to chronicle the events of each school term.
-The name of the publication is attributed to the Chinook language:"When an Indian traveling through a mountainous country reaches the top of a mountain, he unconsciously stretches forth his hand and says Hialitza which when translated means a panoramic view or great sight.
+The name of the publication is attributed to Chinook Jargon:"When an Indian traveling through a mountainous country reaches the top of a mountain, he unconsciously stretches forth his hand and says Hialitza which when translated means a panoramic view or great sight.
 The name stands for the great outdoors and that which lies beyond in the distance.
 So, this record is symbolic of the Seniors who now look back over their four years in High School as in a panoramic view and into the future years they see only a haze in the distance.
 Thus, upon reading this publication one looks upon a panoramic view of the Students and Student Activities of Thorp High School."Long-standing traditions at the school include Homecoming, Spirit Week, Prom, Baccalaureate and the Senior Trip (a special excursion by the Senior class upon graduating, often to places like Disneyland or Canada).
 Each year prior to graduation, it is the practice of the Junior class to produce the Junior-Senior Banquet at which graduating students offer "Wills" to bequeath a certain item or comedic anecdote for each member of the Junior class, and Juniors offer "Prophesies" of the future for each member of the Senior class.
 Another yearly event at the school is the annual Harvest Carnival.